 William Thomas married Ann Cave, a descendant of Edward Cave, proprietor of the Gentleman's Magazine, at St James Westminster in 1818.
 In 1825 he attended a meeting of more than fifty master carvers and gilders who resolved to resist the demands of journeymen for an increase in wages (The Times 30 June 1825).
 He was a customer of the specialist composition ornament suppliers, George Jackson & Sons (qv), 1840-2 (see Jackson account book, V&A Archive of Art and Design, AAD/2012/1/2/3).
 In the 1851 census he was listed as a carver and gilder, age 58, born Westminster, with many children; in 1861 his age was given as 65, his wife Ann as 61, with sons William and Thomas and daughter Maria.
 He died at the age of 71 in 1864 (The Times 9 February 1864), leaving effects worth under £300.

-William Thomas was succeeded in business by his widow, Ann, trading as decorator and gilder, and in turn by his son, Robert Baguley Thomas (1829-84), initially as gilder and decorator, and from 1880 as a picture restorer.
+William Thomas was succeeded in business by his widow, Ann, trading as decorator and gilder, and in turn by his son, Robert Baguley Thomas (1829-84), initially as gilder and decorator, and from 1876 also as a picture restorer.
 Described as a decorator and picture framemaker, he died in 1884 leaving a personal estate of £198.
 Another son, the artist William Cave Thomas (1820-84), exhibited at the Royal Academy from 39 London St in 1843.
 Both father and son were witnesses to the will of the picture restorer, William Thane, in 1843.
 For Thane, see British picture restorers on this website.

 William Thomas held appointments to Queen Adelaide and the Duchess of Kent.
 He was made a carver and gilder to Queen Victoria in 1837 (National Archives, LC 5/243 p.18) and held an appointment to the Prince of Wales, the future Edward VII.
 He worked extensively for the Crown from c.1840.
 Already on his trade label in 1834, he noted his appointment to Queen Adelaide and described himself as ‘Carver & Gilder, House and Ornamental Painter, Paper Hanger, Decorator &c… Workmen sent to any part of the kingdom’, a description which he continued to use for many years (Simon 1996 p.168).
 His warrant to the Prince of Wales was struck out in 1863, shortly before his death.

-Thomas's work for other clients is not well documented.
+William Thomas's work for other clients is not well documented.
 ‘W. Thomas’ supplied picture frames to the 3rd Earl of Egremont, 1823-4 (West Sussex Record Office, PHA/10610).
 For Chatsworth he was paid £25.8s.6d for a frame for Edwin Landseer’s Scene in the Olden Time at Bolton Abbey in 1834 (Devonshire Archives, Chatsworth C/165/C, Chatsworth Household Expences 1834, information from Charles Noble).
 From his label, William Thomas supplied the frame for Andrew Morton’s Lord Brougham, c.1836?
 (Scottish National Portrait Gallery, information from Keith Morrison).
-Much later in 1878 Robert Thomas supplied picture frames to the Duke of Portland in 1878 (Nottingham University Library, Pw K/4531, Portland collection).
+Much later in 1878 Robert Thomas supplied picture frames to the Duke of Portland (Nottingham University Library, Pw K/4531, Portland collection).

 Sources: Charles Noble, 'Fashion in the gallery: The Picture Gallery's changing hang', Apollo, vol.138, 1993, pp.170-5, fig.2.
 For abbreviations, see Resources and bibliography.

 But the most intriguing link is provided by the Edinburgh directories of the period which show Thomson as working from the same address as Raeburn at 16 York Place, renumbered in 1811 as 34 York Place, from 1809-1813.
-He also had furnished lodgings in Shakespear Square in 1810 and 1811.
+He also had lodgings in Shakespear Square from 1808 until 1811.
 Subsequently from 1814 Thomson was listed at 79 High St in the Old Town, ‘near the Fountain Well’ according to his trade label, half a mile from Raeburn’s studio.
 An example of the label can be found on Thomson’s reframing or repair of David Martin’s Col. William Hunter, reading: ‘MAKES, CARVES, and GILDS all kinds of LOOKING-GLASSES, PICTURE FRAMES, &c., in the best style and on the lowest terms.
 N.B.
 Paintings Cleaned and Repaired (repr.
 Houliston 1999 p.67).

 *Michael Tijou 1795-1824, (Michael) Tijou & Son 1823-1828, William Tijou 1828-1833.
 At 22 Greek St, Soho, London 1795-1802, 16 Greek St 1802-1826, 17 Greek St 1819-1833.
 Carvers and gilders, picture frame and looking glass makers.